grafana/Grafana-Alloy-for-Beginners/README.md

 The number (red box) shown on the dotted lines shows the rate of transfer between components.
 The window at the top (orange box) configures the interval over which alloy should calculate the per-second rate, so a window of ‘10’ means that alloy should look over the last 10 seconds to compute the rate.

-The color of the dotted line signifies what type of data are beign transferred between components.
+The color of the dotted line signifies what type of data are being transferred between components.
 See the color key (purple box) for clarification.

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/95b20759-971f-410d-9598-d5db3213eef7" />